Sabique-Islam/Inscribe/content/posts/hashcode13.md

 Catalyst was built as a **CLI framework in Go**.
 Running `catalyst` would list all the available commands, letting devs choose what to do next.
 The first command we implemented was `catalyst init`, which **auto-generated a `catalyst.yml`** containing sensible defaults for dependencies, external resources, and build settings.

-We used [Cobra CLI](https://github.com/spf13/cobra) to handle the CLI structure, which made subcommands like `init`, `install`, and `build` clean & intuitive.
+We used [Cobra CLI](https://github.com/spf13/cobra) to handle the CLI structure, to have subcommands like `init`, `install`, and `build`.
 Each command had proper flags, help text, and argument parsing, making Catalyst usable even for devs unfamiliar with its inner workings.

 One of the key features was **automatic detection of external dependencies**.
 We wrote a routine that **looped through all `.c` and `.h` files**, and used **regex to extract every `#include` statement**.
 Catalyst then collected all headers — native, external, or local — and automatically downloaded or linked the required libraries.
 This eliminated the need for developers to manually figure out missing packages or their installation methods across different OSes.